denoland/manual/basics/node/cdns.md

 - They provide packages and modules in the ES Module format, irrespective of how they are published on npm.
-- They resolve all the dependencies as the modules are served, meaning that all the Node specific module resolution logic is handled by the CDN.
+- They resolve all the dependencies as the modules are served, meaning that all the Node.js specific module resolution logic is handled by the CDN.
 - Often, they inform Deno of type definitions for a package, meaning that Deno can use them to type check your code and provide a better development experience.
-- The CDNs also "polyfill" the built-in Node modules (fs, os, etc.c), making a lot of code that leverages the built-in Node modules _just work_.
+- The CDNs also "polyfill" the built-in Node.js modules (fs, os, etc.c), making a lot of code that leverages the built-in Node.js modules _just work_.
-- The CDNs deal with all the semver matching for packages that a package manager like `npm` would be required for a Node application, meaning you as a developer can express your 3rd party dependency versioning as part of the URL you use to import the package.
+- The CDNs deal with all the semver matching for packages that a package manager like `npm` would be required for a Node.js application, meaning you as a developer can express your 3rd party dependency versioning as part of the URL you use to import the package.